Cognitive Bias In Coaching: Thoughts on avoiding the pitfalls of Outcome Bias for basketball coaches, teams and players.

 A Big Advantage shot is good even if it misses and a Neutral Advantage shot is frowned upon, even if it goes in.
 Develop a “NATO” mindset where NATO means “Not Attached To Outcome.”

-After a win in which a team surrendered 40 points the coach may be quick to praise their defense.
+After a win in which a team surrendered 40 points, a coach may be quick to praise their defense.
 The outcome in terms of the final tally was favorable, but are you certain it was to the credit of your defense?
 Or did the opponent miss multiple Big Advantage shots?
 Perhaps it was your offense that “held” them to 40 points.

 It is quite possible that the favorable outcome you perceived materialized in spite of bad defensive decisions.
 It is perilous to simply accept the favorable outcome without examining the decisions.
 Perhaps your decision to play a certain defense or employ a certain defensive concept was not the reason for the favorable outcome.
 You surrendered multiple Big Advantage shots to your opponent and they did not fall.